Abstract

 Type of mutations and DNA repair machinery

-DNA damage is generally classified by its source as oxidative, chemical, hydrolytic and radiation induced.
-The type of damage has corresponding structural features such as deamination of bases, base conversions, formations of DNA-adducts, and DNA strand breaks.
+DNA damage is generally classified by its source as oxidative, chemical, hydrolytic and radiation-induced.
+The type of damage has corresponding structural features such as deamination of bases, base conversions, formations of DNA adducts, and DNA strand breaks.
 Each type of DNA damage requires its own mechanism for the repair.
 Disturbances in DNA repair pathways can predispose cells to accumulating damage-specific DNA mutations.

-DNA strand breaks and its repair
+DNA strand breaks and their repair

 Figure 1.
 Schematic view of homologous recombination of DNA strand breaks (Yan et al., 2013)